-More than 46.5 million children play team sports in United States.
-Sports become part of many children’s lives at a young age, providing them with valuable life lessons about teamwork, the importance of practice and how to win or lose graciously.
+More than 46.5 million U.S. children play team sports.
+Sports become part of many children’s lives at a young age, providing valuable life lessons about teamwork, the importance of practice and how to win or lose graciously.

-But more and more play means more and more serious sports injuries.
+But more and more play means more and more serious injuries.
 More than 13 million children are treated at emergency rooms annually for sports-related injuries.
 An estimated 20 children an hour are treated every day for sports-related concussions.
-Half of those concussions are suffered by children between the ages of 12 and 15.
+Half of those are ages 12 to 15.

 - Before playing organized sports, make sure your child receives a pre-participation physical exam.
-This can help rule out any potential medical conditions that place your child at risk.
+This can help rule out potential medical conditions that put your child at risk.

-- Always bring a water bottle to practices and games.
-Encourage your child to drink water.
+- Always carry a water bottle to practices and games.
+Encourage your child to drink plenty of water.

 - Stretching before practices and games helps warm up muscles and avoid tears and strains.